cenk1cenk2/schema-companion.nvim/README.md

 Plugin has to be configured once, and the language servers can be added by extending the LSP configuration.

-**If you do not configure the language server with the `setup_client` function, the plugin will not work for the given language server.**
+**If you do not configure the language server with the adapter, the plugin will not work for the given language server.**

+> [!WARNING]
+> Legacy `schema-companion.setup_client()` and `adapter.setup()` are deprecated and will emit warnings.
+> Call adapters directly; they are now callable and return the finalized LSP configuration.

 > [!IMPORTANT]
 > THIS PLUGIN IS A LITTLE BIT MORE INVOLVED THAN AVERAGE PLUGIN, PLEASE FOLLOW THE INSTRUCTIONS CAREFULLY.